joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 ### Satellite passes

 Retrieves the next pass of the given satellite ID for the user's position.
-Satellites can be specified by their satellite names as defined in the respective [amateur radio satellite tle file](http://www.celestrak.com/NORAD/elements/amateur.txt).
+Satellites can be specified by their satellite IDs as defined in the respective [amateur radio satellite tle file](http://www.celestrak.com/NORAD/elements/amateur.txt).
 The following rules apply:

 - If a satellite name contains spaces, then these spaces will be replaced by dashes.
 As an example, __SAUDISAT 1C__ will internally be identified by __SAUDISAT-1C__